Iteo/audoma/docs/usage.rst

                     raise CustomCarRateException
             return instance, 200

-| After this change it is possible to rise any exception of type `CustomCarRateException` in rate action.
+| After this change it is possible to raise any exception of type `CustomCarRateException` in rate action.
 | Also this exception will be documented in this action schema.

 | Let's presume that we now want to return status code `201` and rate instance on `post`,